MicrosoftDocs/bot-docs/articles/bot-design-navigation.md

 ![bot](~/media/designing-bots/core/stubborn-bot.png)

 Users often change their minds.
-They can decide to cancel something in mid-stream.
+They can decide to cancel.
 Sometimes they want to start over altogether.

 > [!TIP]
 > <b>Do</b>: Design your bot to consider that a user might attempt to change the course of the conversation at any time.